-Kilimanjaro, the Serengeti and many more trekking and safari options make Tanzania’s guests happy.
-An extra are the many beaches along the mainland coast and the offshore islands.
-Beach holiday and relaxation at its finest.
-These are some of the best beaches in Tanzania, with accommodation right next door.
+With Mount Kilimanjaro, the Serengeti and many other trekking and safari options, visitors to Tanzania are in for a treat.
+The many beaches along the coast and offshore islands are an added bonus.
+This is beach holiday and relaxation at its finest.
+I am going to present you some of the most beautiful and best beaches in Tanzania as well as accommodation.

-An oasis of relaxation, Zanzibar may no longer be an insider tip, but it still retains much of its alluring vibe.
-The beaches of the main island of Unguja alone, which many people have in mind when they refer to Zanzibar, could already fill this blog.
-But I would like to recommend 2 beaches in particular for their versatility.
+Even though Zanzibar is not exactly an insider tip, it still retains much of its beguiling exoticism.
+The beaches of the main island of Unguja, which is what most people refer to when they talk about Zanzibar, could be an entire blog post in themselves.
+I would like to recommend the following two beaches for their diversity:

 Nungwi Beach

-Nungwi Beach is without a doubt one of the liveliest beaches on Zanzibar’s main island of Unguja.
-During the high season it can get quite busy here on the northern tip of the island.
-The beach is also lined with first class hotels and resorts.
-And the neighbouring town of Nungwi offers plenty of opportunities to eat, drink and shop.
-But Nungwi Beach is a picturesque beach that seduces with a vast expanse of soft white sand and clear blue ocean.
+Nungwi beach is without a doubt one of the most vivid beaches on Zanzibar’s main island, Unguja.
+During high season, this northern tip of the island can get a bit crowded.
+The beach has plenty of high-quality hotels and resorts.
+The neighbouring town of Nungwi offers plenty of places to eat, drink and shop.
+Nungwi beach is a scenic beach with a vast expanse of soft white sand and clear blue ocean.

 Photo: Z-Hotel